thunderrabbit/robnugen-journal-entries/2001/05/21spanish_story.md

 me.</p>

 <p>At the beginning of class, we paired up and
-interviewed our partners in español, then introduced our new friend to the group.
+interviewed our partners in espaÃ±ol, then introduced our new friend to the group.
 I paired up with Maria and presented a few interesting things about her.</p>